When to Take Ovulation Tests: Morning or Night?

 Many women exclusively test for ovulation and pregnancy in the morning, however it’s not the time of day that’s important, but how diluted your urine is.
 This is also why it’s important you avoid grabbing that water bottle before taking an ovulation test.
 The more concentrated your urine is, the higher the chances are of accurately detecting luteinizing hormone, AKA the ovulation hormone.
 The best thing you can do is to test at the same time each day until the test line is almost as dark as the control line.
 At that point, try testing twice a day just to make sure you don’t miss your surge.

-- Medications: specifically, hormonal medications such as birth control pills or fertility drugs.
+- Medications: Some medications can impact your LH levels, especially hormonal medications such as birth control pills or fertility drugs.
 Ask your doctor for more information about your situation.
-If you’re taking medication like clomiphene citrate (e.g. Clomid) or letrozole, ask your doctor about how and when to use these tests.
+If you’re taking medication like clomiphene citrate (e.g. Clomid) or letrozole, ask your doctor about how and when to use ovulation tests.

 - Ovulation tests are extremely helpful when trying to conceive.